-Now for the pre-wrap prep!
-WASH the leaves first, then get ready for the de-stemming process.
-As usual with my collard green wraps, we are going to turn the leaf upside down, and slice the end of the stem off horizontally starting from a little less than the middle of the steam leaf.
+To de-stem the leaves, turn the leaf upside down and slice the end of the stem off horizontally starting from a little less than the middle of the steam leaf.
 This helps to loosen the leaf from the hard stem, which makes for better rolling!

-NOTE: If you want softer leaves with not as strong a taste or crunch, feel free to steam the leaves after de-stemming!
-Just place the leaves in a large saucepan with a little water.
-Simmer in the water for a bit on both sides until you reach the desired softness, cool, then continue on with the wrapping process!
+To steam the leaves, place them in a large saucepan with a little water.
+Simmer in the water for a bit on both sides until you reach the desired softness.
+Cool, then continue on with the wrapping process.

 With the leaf still upside down, place a good amount of the chickpea and avocado mixture in the center of the leaf, going down the middle and over the stem.

 Fold the two outer sides (right side and left side) in first, then fold over the bottom side (side closest to you).
-Roll up the rest of the way, turn the leaf over, and voila!
-You’ve made your first wrap!
+Roll up the rest of the way, turn the leaf over, and you have your wrap.

 Continue wrapping until you have used all the chickpea-avocado mash.
 Put on a plate and serve immediately.